 Network Operations Model The NMMS database containing the model of the ERCOT

 Management System interconnection which is the basis for all applications used in reliability and market analysis and system planning.

+Net Load The Load for a given period minus generation from PhotoVoltaic Generation Resources (PVGRs) and Wind Generation Resources (WGRs).
+The peak Net Load is the maximum Net Load in a given month, season, year, or similar time period.

 Off-Cycle Updates Model updates which occurred between a biannual update cycle.